 a.
 Cross the road and continue on in the same direction along a farm track.

 b.
 Follow the track as it bears left.
 Go through the gap in the hedge and continue ahead to a second hedge.
-Walk through the gap in this hedge and continue in the same direction across the field.
+Bear left through the gap in this hedge and continue across the field to a headge and fingerpost.
 Watch out for aircraft from the nearby RAF Cranwell.

 c.
-At the edge of the field turn left and follow the hedgelined track as it descends into Sudbrook village.
+Turn left and follow the hedgelined track as it descends into Sudbrook village.

 d.
 At the road turn left and walk through the village, passing the former public house “The Masons Arms”.

 5. Cross the level-crossing, then take the public footpath on the left into a large field known as The Sands.
 Follow the wide path across the field and then onto a track.
-To the right is Moor Closes Nature Reserve with views of the church beyond.
-Continue to the Old School and at the junction turn right.
+At a junction with another path turn left and follow the path along the track to the Old School.
+At the junction turn right.
 At the junction with Ermine Street turn right to return to the starting point.